GiuseppeRotondo03/GiuseppeRotondo03.github.io/README.md

 ## #About me

 <hr>
 - I'm a passionate young (20 yo) Level & Gameplay Designer with 4 years of experience in Unity 3D and Unreal Engine as a self-taught.
-Over the past month, I've been making several games with the goal of getting better.
+Over the past month, I've been making several games with the goal of improve my Design skill.

 ## #Skills
 - Unity3D, Unreal Engine 5